Dissipative quantum algorithms for excited-state quantum chemistry: Results

 The $2s^12p^3\ ({}^5S)$ state of the carbon atom is more challenging.
-With the coupling operator set $\mc S_{\rm II}'$, even if we choose $\mu$ to target the ${}^5S$ state, and the initial state to be the high-spin initial state $\ket{D}$ (see Supplementary Note~\ref{sec:highspin}) with a significant overlap with ${}^5S$, the dissipative dynamics converges to the $2s^2p^2\ ({}^1S)$ state rather than the desired ${}^5S$ state (blue and orange dashed lines in \cref{fig:atomic_spectra}d-f).
+With the coupling operator set $\mc S_{\rm II}'$, even if we choose $\mu$ to target the ${}^5S$ state, and the initial state to be the high-spin initial state $\ket{D}$ (see Supplementary Note~\ref{sec:highspin}) with a significant overlap with ${}^5S$, the dissipative dynamics converges to the $2s^2p^2\ ({}^1S)$ state rather than the desired ${}^5S$ state (blue and orange dashed lines in Fig.~\ref{fig:atomic_spectra}d-f).
 The fundamental issue is that $\mc S_{\rm II}'$ lacks the connectivity to transition between the disjoint configuration spaces of ${}^1S$ and ${}^5S$.
 Specifically, for any quadratic coupling operator $A\in \mc S_{\rm II}$, the transition matrix elements effectively vanish ($\abs{\mel{\psi_{^1S}}{A}{\psi_{^5S}}}<10^{-13}$, see Supplementary Note~\ref{sec:carbon}) due to spin selection rules.
 Since there are no other intermediate states between these two states, the Lindblad dynamics become non-ergodic, and the ${}^1S$ configuration acts as a spurious dark state, trapping the system in a local minimum.

-To resolve this, we employ a subspace connectivity diagnostic which identifies the disconnected states, and then augment the coupling set to bridge the disconnected graph components, so that $\mc A = \mc S_{\rm II}' \cup \mc Q$ (see Methods \cref{sec:coupling_operators}).
+To resolve this, we employ a subspace connectivity diagnostic which identifies the disconnected states, and then augment the coupling set to bridge the disconnected graph components, so that $\mc A = \mc S_{\rm II}' \cup \mc Q$ (see Materials and Methods Section~\ref{sec:coupling_operators}).
 This restores the connectivity required to exit the dark state.
-With this augmented set, the dynamics successfully converge to the correct ${}^5S$ state (blue and orange solid lines in \cref{fig:atomic_spectra}d-f).
+With this augmented set, the dynamics successfully converge to the correct ${}^5S$ state (blue and orange solid lines in Fig.~\ref{fig:atomic_spectra}d-f).